EGAlberts/swim/README.md

 The external adaptation manager is included in the project `simple_am` in the work space.
 The adaptation manager that works as a simulation module, which is called `ReactiveAdaptationManager`, is located in `swim/src/managers/adaptation/`.

+## Python Bandit Extension
+This fork of SWIM includes the PythonAdaptationManager.
+Using the masced_bandits library found at https://github.com/EGAlberts/MASCed_bandits multi-armed bandits can be used to form the adaptation logic for SWIM.
+Profiles for different bandits cn be found in the bandits_sa.ini file.
+For example:
+   > cd ~/seams-swim/swim/simulations/swim_sa/
+   > ./run.sh pyEGreedy 0 bandits_sa.ini